 Rangers and Strangers

 The 'Master' family of exposure meters were not the only ones to appear in the post-war range of Westons.
-In the '50s A licence was granted to the Japanese manufacturer, Sekonic, who produced three models replicating the Master II, Master III and Master IV.
+In the '50s A licence was granted by Daystrom, the owners of Weston Instruments at the time, to the Japanese manufacturer, Sekonic, who produced three models replicating the Master II, Master III and Master IV.
 They bore the names Sekonic Uinversal and Sekonic Master.
-The name 'Weston' appears nowhere on the casing and, strictly speaking, they are not true Westons, but their lineage cannot be denied.
-Two of the three models are in my collection.
+Some of the Model IVs indeed bore the name 'Weston' and the manufacturer's name 'Sekonic' is not present.
+No doubt, these would have been requested by Daystrom for direct sale in continental America.
+Two of the Sekonic models are in my collection.
+Sekonic also produced a budget version of their LIII Professional, which they designated the L-3b.
+This appears under the name 'Anglo' (as in Anglo L-3b) and this probably would have been marketed by Anglo Photographics in Canada.
+It also appears directly with the Sekonic name.
+It is unlikely that these models were licensed or distributed by Daystrom.

 After the Master III, The Newark factory in the U.S.A. made just two more models of exposure meter, neither of which were in the 'Master' family and both representing a significant departure from previous design directions: